haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

-redesign bindings:

-BUG: keys are combined so that prefixes don't show the user defined description
+BUG: keys are combined so that prefixes don't always show the user defined description the ordering of where the user defined description must be placed to show up is unintuitive
 BUG: validate `prefixes` to be actual key sequences
-NOTE: maybe swap z/' for better ergonomics

 BUG: right when switching modes, we see insert but the editor responds as if it is in normal mode

-NEXT UP:

 BUG: esc will be captured by palette even if its bound as a suffix (e.g. in a binding setup without esc for normal mode), preventing